 Vitamin C is an irreplaceable nutrient required in natural collagen production.
 It is therefore crucial for the general health of skin, given that collagen is its main building block responsible for the elasticity and firmness of the skin.

 In addition, free radicals can be responsible for dark areas of the skin (such as dark eye circles), as well as aging.
 When it comes to fighting free radicals, antioxidants have a major role to play, and vitamin C is known for its powerful antioxidant properties.
 Furthermore, vitamin C enhances the levels of vitamin E and glutathione in the body, which also belong to this group of antioxidants.
-Glutathione also promotes the production of pheomelanin, as opposed to eumelanin - which is dark, once again helping to make the skin lighter.
+Reduced Liposomal Glutathione supplement can also promotes the production of pheomelanin, as opposed to eumelanin - which is dark, once again helping to make the skin lighter.
 Lighter skin requires less melanin to protect it from harmful UV radiation.

 When melanin production is decreased, this still doesn’t mean that the skin is protected.
-Vitamin C also contains protective agents, especially when it comes to UV radiation, as well as photochemical reactions resulting in pigmentation.
+Premium Liposomal Vitamin C also contains protective agents, especially when it comes to UV radiation, as well as photochemical reactions resulting in pigmentation.
 Studies also name vitamin C as one of the best natural cures for DNA damage of the skin cells.

 There are numerous sources and forms of vitamin C, from tablets, to capsules, and even IV treatments, but it is liposomal technology in particular that grants the highest level of bioavailability in the body, and the highest concentration of the vitamin that is absorbed into the cells that need it most.